 - Adopt Your Host’s Worldview – To help you seek the “why,” try to put yourself in the shoes of your host and momentarily adopt their worldview.
-Leave your gavel and robes at home, because you’re not here to judge or condemn.
-You’re here to learn.
+Leave your gavel and robes at home, because you’re not here to judge or condemn; you’re here to learn.
 Look at yourself as a student and your host culture as the teacher.

-- Rely on Analogies – A German businesswoman in France was once told to forget the clockwork functioning of a business.
+- Rely on Analogies – A German businesswoman in France was once advised to forget the clockwork functioning of a business.
 She was told, instead, to view French companies as “royal courts,” where the CEO is king, and she was an earl, building her network until she earned favor.
 Analogies like these can help you visualize how to behave in the culture and interpret what’s going on around you.

-- Apply Stereotypes Wisely – While stereotypes are similar to analogies in that they can aid cultural interpretation, these simplified representations of people shouldn’t be applied in an overarching way.
+- Apply Stereotypes Wisely – While stereotypes are similar to analogies in that they can aid cultural interpretation, these simplified representations of people shouldn’t be applied in an overarching manner.
 Doing so can be dangerous and hurtful.
 However, even though it’s important to remember that we’re all individuals and should never be treated like stereotypes, looking at an individual in a cultural context can allow understanding.
 As Kevan Hall at the Global Integration Blog notes, “If we focus on individuals irrespective of their cultural context we may assume everything is personality.
-Using US-normed tests on extraversion and introversion, for example, have led to a very high proportion of mainland Chinese participants scoring as introverted.
+Using US-normed tests on extraversion and introversion, for example, has led to a very high proportion of mainland Chinese participants scoring as introverted.
 Not a very useful result.”